Mapping Marton Wood

 ‘I've really enjoyed working on the project.
 Working with Simon has been an inspiration, as he is so knowledgeable, but also as equally inspired and fascinated by the sounds of the wood as I am.
 You could say Marton Wood in many ways is fairly unremarkable, an every-wood.
 But visiting it time and time again has revealed the wonder of the every day with so much wildlife and activity packed into its few acres.
 We've been able to listen to the richness of the dawn and evening choruses, as well as revealing sounds usually hidden to human ears such as bats, and the sounds of insects inside the trees.' – Rob Mackay

-Alongside their research and work, Rob and Simon have also been running workshops in the local community and with Knaresborough-based charity Orb Arts
+Alongside their research and work, Rob and Simon have run workshops in the local community and with Knaresborough-based charity Orb Arts

 Visual Artists